AI Governance and Assurance — Restoring Confidence Without Slowing Progress

 “I’m a bit worried about what we’re doing with AI.
 We’ve done some piloting.
 I suspect there’s Shadow AI out there.
 We’ve recently issued an acceptable use policy — but I’m not sure we really know whether we’re in control.”

-This is a position many leaders now find themselves in.
+This is a position many leaders and decision makers now find themselves in.

 Yet for many, unease remains.